-Mr Speaker, Sir, Part III of the Bill provides for modern structured mechanism for water use permit that will be put in place to ensure the effective management of water resources in the Republic of Mauritius.
-The conditions attached to water use permit at Clause 26 of the Bill will adequately regulate the use of water.
-It will also ensure that users are compliant to all sets of procedures, use water in efficient manner as well as effectively conserve and protect the water resources.
-Moreover, during extreme climatic seasons or emergency periods the Bill provides for judicious use of water in the public interest.
-Such provisions demonstrate that the government is ensuring a precise accountability of our natural water reserves, avoiding wastage as well as decreasing the risk of loss of water ecosystem.
-The Bill, therefore, clearly indicates the determination of the government to not only safeguard our water resources, but also nurture a culture of preparedness for sustainable water supply in the country.
+Mr Speaker, Sir, Part III of the Bill provides for a modern, structured mechanism for water use permits that will be put in place to ensure the effective management of water resources in the Republic of Mauritius.
+The conditions attached to the water use permit at Clause 26 of the Bill will adequately regulate the use of water.
+It will also ensure that users are compliant with all sets of procedures, use water in an efficient manner, and effectively conserve and protect the water resources.
+Moreover, during extreme climatic seasons or emergency periods, the bill provides for judicious use of water in the public interest.
+Such provisions demonstrate that the government is ensuring a precise accountability of our natural water reserves, avoiding wastage as well as decreasing the risk of loss of water ecosystems.
+The bill, therefore, clearly indicates the determination of the government to not only safeguard our water resources but also nurture a culture of preparedness for sustainable water supply in the country.

-Mr Speaker, Sir, at the level of my Ministry, we are fully committed to support the manufacturing community to move ahead on the sustainability pathway.
-In this perspective, we have embarked on an ambitious project namely the Accelerating the transition to a Net-Zero, Nature-Positive economy in Mauritius with the financial support of GEF and UNEP to accelerate the greening of the manufacturing sector through adoption of circularity practices to ensure efficient use of resources including water.
-The project will ultimately empower manufacturing enterprises to incorporate environmentally friendly practices in their production processes through the acquisition of clean technologies which will help them comply with the required effluence standards.
+Mr Speaker, Sir, at the level of my ministry, we are fully committed to supporting the manufacturing community to move ahead on the sustainability pathway.
+In this perspective, we have embarked on an ambitious project, namely Accelerating the Transition to a Net-Zero, Nature-Positive Economy in Mauritius, with the financial support of GEF and UNEP to accelerate the greening of the manufacturing sector through the adoption of circularity practices to ensure efficient use of resources, including water.
+The project will ultimately empower manufacturing enterprises to incorporate environmentally friendly practices in their production processes through the acquisition of clean technologies, which will help them comply with the required effluence standards.

-Mr Speaker, Sir, I would like now to comment on the implementation of Shrimp Farming Scheme, which falls under the responsibility of my Ministry, another SME division.
-Fresh water crustacé such as shrimps which have very high demand and premium commercial value in the market is currently being supplied through imports to meet growing needs on the local market.
+Mr Speaker, Sir, I would like now to comment on the implementation of the Shrimp Farming Scheme, which falls under the responsibility of my ministry, another SME division.
+Freshwater crustacé such as shrimps, which have very high demand and premium commercial value in the market, is currently being supplied through imports to meet growing needs on the local market.
 However, the major constraint to shrimp farming in Mauritius is in relation to access to fresh water supply sources such as rivers and canals to set up dedicated aquaculture ponds where the activity can be carried out.
-Shrimps or prawns for farming require fresh water supply in the near vicinity as tap water is not appropriate for this kind of business.
-I have met many SMEs, which have complained that as they cannot have access to fresh water supply sources easily, they are not in a position to engage themselves in this lucrative line of business despite incentives being provided by my Ministry under the Shrimp Farming Scheme.
+Shrimps or prawns for farming require fresh water supply in the near vicinity, as tap water is not appropriate for this kind of business.
+I have met many SMEs, which have complained that as they cannot have access to fresh water supply sources easily, they are not in a position to engage themselves in this lucrative line of business despite incentives being provided by my ministry under the Shrimp Farming Scheme.

-In fact, after consultations with the Ministry of Blue Economy, Marine Resources, Fisheries and Shipping, AFRC and the Ministry of Energy and Public Utilities and the Water Resources Unit, it has led us to understand why the SME and Cooperative Division of my Ministry has been struggling to assist SMEs and Cooperatives to indulge into shrimp farming.
-I was told that since the last 25 years, only 4 companies were engaged at a professional level in this field.
-The main problem was that the process was very time-consuming, expensive and very complex.
-The Commission would now provide this touch of ease to doing business by being the institution where to apply, evaluate, assess and provide a one-stop shop to the implementation of this project - simple procedure, clarity conception, implementation and evaluation.
+In fact, after consultations with the Ministry of Blue Economy, Marine Resources, Fisheries and Shipping, AFRC, the Ministry of Energy and Public Utilities, and the Water Resources Unit, it has led us to understand why the SME and Cooperative Division of my ministry has been struggling to assist SMEs and cooperatives to indulge in shrimp farming.
+I was told that in the last 25 years, only 4 companies were engaged at a professional level in this field.
+The main problem was that the process was very time-consuming, expensive, and very complex.
+The Commission would now provide this touch of ease to doing business by being the institution where to apply, evaluate, assess, and provide a one-stop shop for the implementation of this project - simple procedure, clarity of conception, implementation, and evaluation.